offish/steam_community_market/README.md

 # 4982
 ```

-For more examples and detailed explanations, please refer to the [official documentation](https://steam-community-market.readthedocs.io/).
+For more examples and detailed explanations, please refer to the [official documentation](https://steam-community-market.readthedocs.io/) and the [examples module](https://github.com/offish/steam_community_market/blob/master/example.py).

 ## Support